any-docs/css/content/guides/shapes/from_images/index.md

 ## Creating shapes from images

 To use an image for creating a shape, the image needs to have an Alpha Channel, an area that is not fully opaque.
-The {{cssxref("shape-image-threshold")}} property is used to set a threshold for this opacity.
+The `shape-image-threshold` property is used to set a threshold for this opacity.
 Pixels that are more opaque than this value will be used to calculate the area of the shape.

 In the example below, there is an image of a star with a solid red area and an area that is fully transparent.
-The path to the image file is used as the value for the {{cssxref("shape-outside")}} property.
+The path to the image file is used as the value for the `shape-outside` property.
 The content now wraps around the star shape.

 ```html live-sample___simple-example
 <div class="box">